 Throughout 1915 and 1916, the British were content to guard the Suez Canal.
 But defeat at Gallipoli dashed any hope of a quick victory over the Ottoman Empire.

-Defending the canal from possible Turkish attack also required manpower the Army could not sustain, especially with the ever-growing demand for troops on the Western Front.
+Defending the Canal from possible Turkish attack also required a level of manpower the Army could not sustain, especially with the ever-growing demand for troops on the Western Front.

 Diary of Private James Tait, The East Yorkshire Regiment - 1915-16

-In August 1916, a Turkish counter-attack at Romani was repulsed, marking the end of their campaign against the canal.
+In August 1916, a Turkish counter-attack at Romani was repulsed, marking the end of their campaign against the Suez Canal.

 The Turks retreated.
 But if the British were to push them all the way back to Palestine, the EEF would have to cross hundreds of miles of desert.
 In February 1916, construction began on a railway and water pipeline, which would eventually stretch to the Palestine border.

 Even while under construction, the railway could still carry men and supplies forward.
 The same was not true for the pipeline.
-The men working on it, and indeed the mounted troops providing protection and diversion from Turkish raids during construction, still needed water.
+The men working on it, and indeed the mounted troops providing protection and diversion from Turkish raids during construction, needed a separate water supply.

 Support came from the Egyptian Camel Transport Corps.
 Between 1916 and the end of the campaign in 1918, 170,000 Egyptian volunteers with their 72,500 camels transported water, as well as food and medical supplies, to the British front.